 Should I contact or pay Delivery Financial Services?

-The best way to go about handling this is to work with a professional credit repair service.
+The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like Delivery Financial Services for millions of clients nationwide.

 And they can help you too.

 Will Delivery Financial Services sue me or garnish my wages?